China Fire and Rescue: History

-CFR was officially established on October 10, 2018 by amalgamting relevant MEM response units.
+CFR was officially established on October 10, 2018 by amalgamating relevant MEM response units.
 It was managed by the MEM's Fire and Rescue Bureau and Forest Fire Bureau in a similar manner to the People's Police.
 MEM received the CFR's flag from General Secretary of the Chinese Communist Party Xi Jinping at a ceremony at the Great Hall of the People on November 9.
-The National Fire and Rescue Administration was created on January 6, 2023 by merging the MEM bureaus.
+The National Fire and Rescue Administration was created on January 6, 2023, by merging the MEM bureaus.

 In June 2024, fire and rescue organizations were publicly designated as "Provincial Fire and Rescue Bureaus" and "Municipal Fire and Rescue Bureaus" depending on their administrative level.

 Duties

 CFR responsibilities include fire and rescue tasks, forest firefighting, preventing and resolving major safety risks, disasters and accident response, and national fire prevention and emergency rescue tasks.